PurpleTree HR logo

 5. Portable Pensions: The pension pot follows employees between jobs

-The scheme will be supervised by the Pensions Authority, ensuring proper governance and investment management.
+The scheme is supervised by the Pensions Authority, ensuring proper governance and investment management.

-From 1 January 2026, employees will be automatically enrolled if they meet all three of these criteria:
+From 1 January 2026, employees are automatically enrolled if they meet all three of these criteria:

 Eligibility Criteria